ivanmolanski/empire/memory-bank/progress.md

 ## Current Status
 - Documentation and project context are fully established.
+- The `WebsiteStatusResponse` class has been added to `app/models.py`, and the application is running without import errors.
 - Ready to proceed with dependency installation and code generation.

 ## Known Issues